susanzhang233/mollykill/README.md

 #### Intro to GAN
 ![Screen Shot 2021-06-08 at 7 40 49 PM](https://user-images.githubusercontent.com/67823308/121478869-0a7f7980-c9fc-11eb-99b0-b5ab283cd386.png)

 GAN, standing for Generative Adversarial Network, is commonly used in graphic works and more, such as generation of faces, music pieces.
 Here's a great [introduction](https://machinelearningmastery.com/what-are-generative-adversarial-networks-gans/).
-In this project, we'll be building a GAN model that ultilizes the mthematical concepts of graphs in the chemical world.
+In this project, we'll be building a GAN model that ultilizes the mathematical concepts of graphs in the chemical world.

 ## Dataset
 The dataset used for demonstration of this model is originally from [PubChem AID1706](https://pubchem.ncbi.nlm.nih.gov/bioassay/1706), previously handled by [JClinic AIcure](https://www.aicures.mit.edu/) team at MIT into this [binarized label form](https://github.com/yangkevin2/coronavirus_data/blob/master/data/AID1706_binarized_sars.csv).